mtk246/react-localstorage-chat/resources/docs/1.0/clearing-house.md

 >{primary} when url params have this symbol "?" mean not required, so you must to send null....
-Clearing house Status is a integer
+Clearing house Status is a boolean

 #